andbloch/i18nnn/readme.md

     req.region // de

-Use <code>req.language</code> to render your messages, if the language is not specified in your spreadsheet it will switch back to the default language.
+Use <code>req.language</code> to render your messages, if the language is not specified in your spreadsheet it will return the message in the language of the first language column of your spreadsheet.